googlefonts/science-gothic/documentation/compiling_fonts.md

 If you are working directly with UFOs only, and not starting with the FontLab source, you would skip to point 13 below.

-For points 5 and 7, we use a FontLab script, which is here in the repo.
-You need to install these scripts in FontLab and know how to run scripts from FontLab.
+For points 6 and 8, we use a FontLab script, _SG-Font-Check QA_ which is here in the repo.
+You need to install this script in FontLab and know how to run scripts from FontLab.
 (Note: the script is mostly relevant if one is editing glyphs, for many other kinds of work, it is unlikely you will be breaking glyph-master compatibility.)

 1. Bump the version string in the font.
 1. Update the date/time stamp in the font to current.